tsopeter/textgame/README.md

 If you have not ran cabal, please do so.
 You can use the game like so after running cabal, but see dist/build/textgame/.textgame to run.

+Note that the game was built and tested under a older version of the run command